chrplr/tutorial-expyriment/intro-to-expyriment.md

 - Expyriment is cleaner and simpler than the other two (in my opinion).
 It promotes good programming practices (readability!).

-- It is good enough for most experiments (so far, the only tasks I ould not program involved the presentation of two simultaneous videos).
+- It is good enough for most experiments (so far, the only task I could not program involved the presentation of two simultaneous videos).

-- The timing is ok when programmed correctly (VSYNC blocking,...
+- The timing is fine when programmed correctly (VSYNC blocking,...
 See Retinotopy demo).
 For time critical applications, one must check timings as this is hardware/driver dependent.

 Cons:

 * As it relies on Python, it is not possible to run remote on-line experiments.

-* Small user community => lack of documentation and examples on the web (yet the API is very well-documented (see  <https://docs.expyriment.org/expyriment.html>)).
+* Small user community => lack of documentation and examples on the web (yet the [interface](https://docs.expyriment.org/expyriment.html) is very well-documented.

 * Dependency on the Python module `pygame 1.9.6` can cause problems during the installation.

 # Requirements for this tutorial